juanjq/LST-camera_validation/README.md

 - Note: You need to have different packages installed so in order to use it you will need to install `PyPDF2` with `conda install -c conda-forge pypdf2`, and not strictly requiered but recommended to use `lstchain` or `ctapipe` environements, see https://github.com/cta-observatory/ctapipe

-- We need more information than what's inside the files, that we do not have in CaCo, this need to be written by hand in a file called `extra_data.txt` organised like this, (example file of LST-1 in the folder `rate_scans`)
+- We need more information than what's inside the files, that we do not have in CaCo, this need to be written by hand in a file called `extra_data.txt` organised like this, (example file used in LST-1 in the folder `rate_scans`)

 ```
 date           HV         DAC     neighbor      gain